Gov. JB Pritzker touts education spending in new budget during Moline stop

 People are also reading…

-"I received a MAP grant and I was able to take a part-time job at the school (Black Hawk) and focus on my studies," Rogart said.
+"I received a MAP grant, and I was able to take a part-time job at the school (Black Hawk) and focus on my studies," Rogan said.
 "Most importantly, I was able graduate debt free."

-Rogart said she will continue her studies at University of Illinois - Springfield.
+Rogan said she would continue her studies at University of Illinois - Springfield.

 The MAP grants are increasing by 75% for the first time since 2019.